 Louise Herman grew up in the seaside resort town of Long Beach, New York.
 She holds degrees from Pratt Institute as a Bachelor of Science in Art Education, and Queens College as a Master of Science in Art Education.
 Many established artists were her teachers, including Leland Bell, Alex Katz, Robert Natkin, Barse Miller, John Ferren, and Lennart Anderson.

-Louise studied at The Art Student’s League in New York with Peter Homitzky and Richard Pionk, and also for five years with John Frederick Murray, who taught the Frank Reilly method of traditional realism that flourished at The League.
-For a time, Louise lived in the City, where her paintings were exhibited and sold at the Arleen G. Becker Gallery; her art found homes as near as New York and as far as Nigeria.
-Two of her paintings were exhibited at the National Arts Club at this time.
+Louise subsequently studied at The Art Student’s League in New York with Peter Homitzky and Richard Pionk, and also with John Frederick Murray, who taught the Frank Reilly method of traditional realism that flourished at the league.

 Many of her paintings have been exhibited and sold at the Arleen G. Becker Gallery in New York, where her art found homes nearby and as far as Nigeria.
 Two of her paintings hung in a show at the National Arts Club that honored the memory of 9/11.

 Exhibiting for over 30 years, her style is recognizable through a soft technique that depicts objects in natural settings.
 Often showing a fondness for nostalgia, her work reflects today’s light.